rsamec/ptt/README.md

     }]
 }
 ```
-The path __.data.message__ is evaluated before rendering occurs and the value __Hello world" is replaced with the data binding result.
+The binding expression path __data.message__ is evaluated before rendering occurs and the value __Hello world__ is replaced with the data binding result.

 ## PTT reference usage